 - The surety company – also known as the grading permit surety bond provider, the company issuing the bond.

-In most cases, the obligee is a government agency that lists a construction project that it wants carried out.
+In most cases, the obligee is a government agency that lists a construction project that it wants to be carried out.
 New construction bonds are a must when it comes to commencing and completing government contracts.

 Why is there a need for grading permit surety bonds?